rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematics-central-limit-theorem-2.md

 ## Central Limit Theorem **Approximation** for Binomial Distribution

-In real life, find out the base standard deviation is usually difficult.

-Fortunately, if your data is one or zero type ( Thinking Polling Results), it fits the [Bernoulli Distribution](https://en.wikipedia.org/wiki/Bernoulli_distribution) definition, and we can use know the standard deviation easily:
+If the data is one or zero type ( Thinking Polling Results), it fits the [Bernoulli Distribution](https://en.wikipedia.org/wiki/Bernoulli_distribution) definition, we can use the following approximation:

+E(X) = np; VAR(X) = np(1-p);

+The approximation is good if n is large enough for the The approximation is good if n is large enough for the given p, i.e, must pass the following test: given p, i.e, must pass the following test:

+Must have : np ≥ 5 and n(1- p) ≥ 5

 [CLT for binomial distribution](http://ocw.mit.edu/courses/sloan-school-of-management/15-063-communicating-with-data-summer-2003/lecture-notes/lecture10.pdf)